basement-chat/basement-chat/README.md

 },
 ```

-### Fixing vite memory leaks
+### Fixing Vite memory leaks

-When you are using the vite development server and get very high memory usage, you can configure your `vite.config.js` to ignore watching the vendor folder like the following example:
+When you are using the Vite development server and get very high memory usage, you can configure your `vite.config.js` to ignore watching the vendor folder like the following example:

 ```diff
 import { defineConfig } from 'vite'
 import laravel from 'laravel-vite-plugin'